utopia-foss/utopia/doc/usage/eval/plotting.rst

       # ... further arguments

-For more detail on the syntax, see :ref:`above <external_plot_creator_DAG_support>`.
+For more detail on the syntax, see :ref:`above <pyplot_plot_creator_DAG_support>`.

-While the plot function signature can remain as it is regardless of the chosen specialization of the :py:class:`~utopya.plotting.ExternalPlotCreator`, the plot configuration will differ for the various specializations.
+While the plot function signature can remain as it is regardless of the chosen specialization of the :py:class:`~utopya.eval.plotcreators.PyPlotCreator`, the plot configuration will differ for the various specializations.
 See :ref:`uni_and_mv_plots` for more information.

 .. note::